fahrishih/kube-labs/RBAC/basic-rbac/namespace-role/intro.md

-# Namespace-Scoped Role and RoleBinding for Pod Read Access
+# Namespace-Scoped Role and RoleBinding Challenge

-In this scenario, you will learn about basic RBAC (Role-Based Access Control) concepts in Kubernetes by creating and using namespace-scoped Roles and RoleBindings.
+In this challenge, you'll apply your knowledge of RBAC (Role-Based Access Control) in Kubernetes by creating namespace-scoped Roles and RoleBindings.

-You will:
-- Create a dedicated namespace for testing
-- Create a Role that allows read-only access to Pods
-- Create a RoleBinding to assign the Role to a user
+## Your Challenge:

+You need to configure RBAC to allow a user named `pod-reader` to have read-only access to pods in a specific namespace, while ensuring they cannot access other resources or perform other actions.

+The challenge will test your understanding of:
+- Creating namespace-scoped Roles with specific permissions
+- Binding Roles to users with RoleBindings
-- Verify the permissions work as expected
+- Testing and verifying RBAC permissions
-- Test the limitations of the Role

-RBAC is crucial for securing your Kubernetes cluster by ensuring users and service accounts only have access to the resources they need.
+A testing environment has already been set up with a namespace and some running pods.
+Your task is to implement the proper RBAC controls.

+Good luck!